Jett-Secret/DNE-UXP-Platform/README.md

 # DNE Platform
 This is a clone of the UXP (not goanna) platform for palemoon.
-This platform exists as palemoon, during the development of DNE Beta, switched to Goanna, not UXP, and I did not update before completion.
-Some future work will attempt to switch to Goanna, but this will be considered legacy and will monitory with the original UXP.
-Hence, this repo exists only to ensure that the DNE soruce code builds and runs correctly.
+This platform exists as a workaround for the toolbars issue (see [DNE Repo](https://github.com/Jett-Secret/Danknet-Explorer)).
+Scrollbars in xul are default handled in the platform submodule (UXP) and so in order to change the scrollbars, images in that repo were changed.
+Hence this repository holds those changes until a better fix is found.

 # Unified XUL Platform (UXP)